Buying an Existing Log Home?

 From the Listing

 First, when you examine the listings, consider how old it is.
 New log homes could experience some settling in the first three years as the logs compress from drying out.
 Well-maintained older log homes generally have less settling since the logs are no longer green.
 Even with regular maintenance, external factors like a bad foundation can make an old log home continue to settle.
-In this case, could you contact a professional foundation repair company?
+In this case, could you contact a professional foundation repair company first?

 Photos and Description